 The success rate for TMJ treatment

 Living with chronic pain is a terrible way to go through life and no one knows this better than TMJ sufferers.
 While a lot of people will experience some form of a TMJ disorder in their lifetime, a mile case can generally heal on its own.
 Having said that, there is a large percentage of TMJ sufferers whose symptoms are persistent and chronic.
 If you land in this category, seeking medical attention is the only option.
-When it comes to treatment methods for TMJ syndrome, however, the options are many.
+When it comes to TMJ treatment methods, however, the options are many.

 A misaligned bite…

 A misaligned bite is often the cause of severe TMJ-related problems.
 This mean your jaw simply does not align properly which can be because of genetics, an accident, trauma or simply crooked teeth.
 When this is the case, a general dentist will typically prescribe a mouth guard or splint to prevent you from grinding your teeth, while keeping your jaw in a more relaxed position.
 While you might find this brings some temporary relief, more often than not, it doesn’t eliminate the problem.
 A mouth guard or splint can lose effectiveness over time and for some, the pain increases when wearing one.
 TMJ specialists consider porcelain veneers to be the best method of TMJ treatment for correcting your bite.